Section 29-25 Screening and landscaping requirements.

 Farm machinery sales and service;

-except that parking areas of such exempted uses containing more than five (5) parking
+except that paved areas of such exempted uses with more than fifty (50) feet of length

-within twenty (20) feet of a street right-of-way shall have a six (6) feet wide street yard
+twenty (20) feet of a street right-of-way shall have a six (6) feet wide street yard landscaping

-landscaping strip within private yards separating such areas from abutting street rights-of-way
+strip within private yards separating such areas from abutting street rights-of-way containing no

-containing no less than four (4) of the categories of planting materials listed in paragraph (f) of
+less than four (4) of the categories of planting materials listed in paragraph (f) of this section.

-this section.
-Such landscaping strip shall not be subject to the tree or screening requirements
+Such landscaping strip shall not be subject to the tree or screening requirements imposed by

-and except that when a use listed above has been abandoned, and trees and screening
+except that when a use listed above has been abandoned, and trees and screening have not been

-been installed in accordance with the provisions of this section, such tree planting and screening
+installed in accordance with the provisions of this section, such tree planting and screening shall

 (Ord.
 No. 13058, § 1, 8-19-91; Ord.
 No. 14334 § 1, 1-3-95; Ord.
 No. 14963,